ultimateai/workflows/README.md

         • Commit --> feat: test (robgutsopedra)
         • Diff --> https://github.com/ultimateai/poc-typescript-app/compare/0.14.0...0.15.0
       ```
     - initial_release: (Optional 🟣) In case you don't have any release yet, the release from which bump will happen.
-Defaults to 0.0.0
+Defaults to 0.0.1
--   `manual-deploy.yml`: This action will deploy a selected version to a selected environment.
-If version is not provided, it will deploy the latest release =)
+    - automatic_deployment_to: (Optional 🟣) the environment, staging or development, in which to automatically deploy.
+Won't accept any other value =).
+By default, it's development.
+-   `manual-deploy.yml`: This action will deploy your latest release to a desired environment (for deploying a specific release, go to rollback!), but make sure you have that version deployed in staging already, or it will fail!
+Additionally, if you're deploying to staging there is the option to add, after a successful deployment, e2e test launched via testim.
 Input needed:
     - image_repo: container registry (like eu.gcr.io/ultimateai-169214)
     - app_squad: folder inside k8s-repo containing your kustomize code (backend, qa, ia...)